The Open University since 2006

 Take the photographic memory testCan you capture scenes just by looking at them?
 Find out with our photographic memory test.
 Launch now: Take the photographic memory test

-By the end of this unit you should be able to:
+After studying this course, you should be able to:

-- make an informed judgement about whether or to what extent a financial market satisfies the conditions of an efficient market;
+- make an informed judgement about whether or to what extent a financial market satisfies the conditions of an efficient market

 - identify the main factors that could detract from that efficiency.